Changes & Transitions, Counselling London

 Some of us are ready for change yet don't know how.
 Others may struggle to see things through or tend to wait for a crisis.
 We are who we are, not only in spite of change but because of change.
 Some of us may believe that change is always bad, the same or worse.
-Acknowledging the brains neuroplasticity and our ability to envision our future, the counselling for change explores these further.
+Acknowledging the brain's neuroplasticity and our ability to envision our future, the counselling for change explores these further.

 Opportunities multiply as they are seized.Sun Tzu

 Crisis As An Opportunity Sometimes change is forced upon us, because we need to respond to a crisis, make important choices.
 And what is happening (or not happening) in our life can also be viewed as symptoms (see also Therapy Approach - Working With You, Viewing Issues Also As Symptoms With A Backstory & Story Going Forward) pointing to a need for change, or adjusting to a new transition when we can't go on - "business as usual".
-We may have an identity crisis, be in a life crisis or existential crisis, have a sense of pointlessness, meaninglessness.
+We may experience a relationship crisis, an identity crisis, be in a life crisis or mid-life, existential crisis, have a sense of pointlessness, meaninglessness.
 We may assume that a crisis is negative, because it is painful and we may struggle to tolerate our uncomfortable feelings.
 However, as if at a turning point in life, crisis may indicate that something needs paying attention to, an opportunity for change or transformation, which may put us in touch us with our vulnerability, tenderness alongside our will, desire to change, the need to let go of something.
 Crisis can come upon us, showing us that something needs to become unstuck.
 Sometimes, in our heart of hearts, we know what we need to change.

-Making Opportunities Happen Some of us may wait for opportunities to come along, yet being in touch with our authenticity, sense of presence, making the most of where we are now, what we see in front of us, weighing up whether opportunities are worth our time and effort may also be an important, as may seizing opportunities and making them happen (see also Motivation & Will Power).
+Making Opportunities Happen Some of us may wait for opportunities to come along, yet being in touch with our authenticity, sense of presence, making the most of where we are now, what we see in front of us, weighing up whether opportunities are worth our time and effort may also be an important, as may seizing opportunities and making them happen (see also Counselling For Motivation & Will Power).